tera-erp/tera/tera/modules/payroll/README.md

 ## Overview

-A comprehensive HR & Payroll management system with full localization support for Indonesia (ID), Malaysia (MY), and Singapore (SG).
+A comprehensive HR & Payroll management system with full localization support for Indonesia (IDN), Malaysia (MYS), and Singapore (SGP).
 Inspired by enterprise solutions like SAP and Odoo.

 ## Key Features